Clinical Professor of Law

 Supervising Attorney, Children's Law Clinic

-Brenda Berlin is a Senior Lecturing Fellow and Supervisory Attorney in the Children's Law Clinic.
+Brenda Berlin is a Clinical Professor of Law and Supervisory Attorney in the Children's Law Clinic.
 From August 1999 to December 2001 she served as the Director of Pro Bono and a Lecturing Fellow at Duke Law School.